BasseyIsrael/BasseyIsrael/README.md

 Please, use this section to assist yourself with navigation.

-- 🔭 I’m currently working on **Automated Data Streaming from Shared Excel Workbook to Power BI**
+- 🔭 I’m currently working on **End-to-End HR Analytics System for Employee Credential Management in Service Providing Organizations(https://github.com/BasseyIsrael/Employee-Credential-Management-System)**
 - 👯 I’m looking to collaborate on **Data-Driven Projects**
 - 📫 You can reach me on **israelbssy@gmail.com** or **israelbassey@hotmail.com**
 - 👨‍💻 You can learn a lot about me on **[My Website](https://basseyisrael.github.io)** or **[My Resume]()**